sap-tutorials/Tutorials/tutorials/build-create-prototype/build-create-prototype.md

 ![preview icon highlighted](25.png)

 This will show you a "live" version of your prototype.
-You can preview how you application prototype will look on desktop, tablet, and mobile devices.
+You can preview how your application prototype will look on desktop, tablet, and mobile devices.

 ![preview of app prototype](26.png)

 To get back to the UI Editor, click the **UI Editor button**.

+[VALIDATE_10]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 11: ](Change the theme)]